pouretrebelle/chareads.com/content/books/2019/01/20-foundation/index.md

 isbn13: 9780008117498

 summary: |
-  For twelve thousand years the Galactic Empire has ruled supreme.
-Now it is dying.
-But only Hari Seldon, creator of the revolutionary science of psychohistory, can see into the future — to a dark age of ignorance, barbarism, and warfare that will last thirty thousand years.
-To preserve knowledge and save mankind, Seldon gathers the best minds in the Empire — both scientists and scholars — and brings them to a bleak planet at the edge of the Galaxy to serve as a beacon of hope for a future generations.
-He calls his sanctuary the Foundation.
-  But soon the fledgling Foundation finds itself at the mercy of corrupt warlords rising in the wake of the receding Empire.
-Mankind's last best hope is faced with an agonizing choice: submit to the barbarians and be overrun — or fight them and be destroyed.
+  The Galactic Empire has prospered for twelve thousand years.
+Nobody suspects that the heart of the thriving Empire is rotten, until psychohistorian Hari Seldon uses his new science to foresee its terrible fate.
+Exiled to the desolate planet Terminus, Seldon establishes a colony of the greatest minds in the Empire, a Foundation which holds the key to changing the fate of the galaxy.
+However, the death throes of the Empire breed hostile new enemies, and the young Foundation’s fate will be threatened first.

 series:
   title: Foundation